toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Add "Auto Distribute" Button To Split Transactions

-Distrubutes the remaining total of a split transaction proportionally to all other splits which contain an amount.
+Distributes the remaining total of a split transaction proportionally to all other splits which contain an amount.

 ## Add "Check Number" Column